-We continue to evaluate the acquisition of the Third Plant as contemplated by the Olympus LOI.
-The consideration for the Third Plant is expected to be approximately \$3.0 million in cash and \$6,250,000 of Stronghold LLC Units, together with a corresponding number of shares of Class V common stock.
-If acquired, we plan to store newly acquired miners at or near the Third Plant and use power generated by the Third Plant to power crypto asset mining operations in an environmentally conscious manner.
+We completed the acquisition of the Aspen Interest on April 1, 2021.
+We continue to evaluate the acquisition of both the Panther Creek Plant and the Third Plant.
+The consideration for the Panther Creek Plant is anticipated to be approximately \$3.0 million in cash and \$10,000,000 of common units of Stronghold LLC ("Stronghold LLC Units").
+The consideration for the Third Plant is expected to be approximately \$3.0 million in cash and \$6,250,000 of Stronghold LLC Units.
+We plan to store newly acquired miners at each of these facilities and use power generated by these plants to power crypto asset mining operations in an environmentally conscious manner.